 Open-source software (OSS) sounds almost too good to be true.

-The term is used to describe software and products that can be adapted and implemented for free, giving full access to the source code for anyone to use and modify.
+The term is used to describe computer software and products that can be adapted and implemented for free, giving full access to the source code for anyone to use and modify.

 Here’s everything you need to know about OSS, from how the software is developed, to attitudes towards open-source software in the tech industry.